 - B.S.Math. / M.A.T.
 (Bachelor of Science in Mathematics / Master of Arts in Teaching)

 School of Computer Science and Engineering offers a Undergraduate Certification in Pharmaceutical Biostatstics.
 Certificate is awarded in recognition of the successful completion of all required academic courses and laboratory work in statistics and statistical programming.

-To know more about Mathematics programs please call:
+To find out more about Mathematics programs on the Metropolitan Campus contact: